xyproto/tinyxxd/README.md

 It is sometimes used when building or packaging software.

-`tinyxxd` is a drop-in replacement for `xxd` and contains the exact same logic, except that support for ie. Cygwin or VMS is not included.
+`tinyxxd` is a drop-in replacement for `xxd` and contains the exact same logic and flags.

 ### General info